lmullen/jsr/_source/issues/vol15/pasquier.markdown

 author-note: "Michael Pasquier is an associate professor of Religious Studies at Louisiana State University."
 vol: 15
 year: 2013
-book-reviewed: "Emily Epstein Landau.
-Spectacular Wickedness: Sex, Race, and Memory in Storyville, New Orleans.
+book-reviewed: "Emily Epstein Landau. <em>Spectacular Wickedness: Sex, Race, and Memory in Storyville, New Orleans</em>.
 Baton Rouge: Louisiana State University, 2013. xviii + 310 pp. ISBN 978-0-80715-014-6."
 ---

 Today, the popular image of Storyville as the most (in)famous